megri/macos-watcher/README.md

 addSbtPlugin( "com.megri" % "sbt-macos-watcher" % "0.1" )
 ```

-The plugin should automatically replace the defauld sbt watchservice with a native one.
+The plugin should automatically replace the default sbt watchservice with a native one.

 ## Disclaimer